Home prices are still going strong, but momentum is slowing - KESQ

 Sellers are having to work a little harder to close the deal, and investors — who had been buying properties in bulk — appear to be pulling out of the market, she said.

-“We don’t expect a large decline in home prices across the US; it’s likely to remain fairly stable,” said Leo Feler, senior economist at the UCLA Anderson School of Management.
+“We don’t expect a large decline in home prices across the US; it’s likely to remain fairly stable,” Leo Feler, senior economist at the UCLA Anderson School of Management, said in an interview with CNN Business.

 “What seems to have driven some of these home price increases is these are places that have had a big influx of population during these past two years,” he said.